Pregnancy at week 36

 Your baby is curled up and cramped inside your uterus.
-They weigh about 2.5kg and measure about 34cm from head to toe now.
+They weigh about 2.5kg and measure about 34cm from head to bottom now.

 Their lungs and digestive system are fully formed, meaning they could breathe and feed by themselves if they were born now.
 In just one week’s time, your baby will be considered full term.